-The United States Department of Agriculture provides an excellent way to purchase a home known as the Minnesota Rural Development Loan or USDA loan for short.
+The United States Department of Agriculture agency provides an excellent way to purchase a home known as the Minnesota Rural Development Loan or USDA loan for short.
 For people in the right income bracket, this mortgage program is a way to buy a home without making a down payment.

 Basics of the USDA Mortgage

 USDA Property Location Requirement

-In the real estate industry, the Minnesota Rural Development loan is commonly called a rural loan.
+In the real estate industry, the Minnesota USDA loan is commonly called a rural loan.
 This comes from the single most important requirement for the mortgage; the prospective property must be in a rural area as designated by the Department of Agriculture.

 Thanks to the internet, it is possible to look up these designated rural areas rather quickly.
-The USDA property eligibility site allows consumers to look up a rural area by state, or, by property address.
+The USDA property eligibility map site allows consumers to look up a rural area by state, or, by property address.
 If assistance is needed for this, feel free to contact us anytime.

-Generally speaking, there are multiple areas across Minnesota that fall in the designated rural locations.
+Generally speaking, multiple areas across Minnesota fall in the designated rural locations.

 USDA No Down Payment Requirement

 The USDA guidelines will allow borrowers to receive a loan of up to 100% of the home’s appraised value.
 Compared to other loans that ask for a down payment ranging from 3% to 20% of the home’s asking price, this one factor alone can save borrowers a ton of money.
 It may also mean that borrowers can buy a home now since there is no need to take time to save up for the large down payment.

 Type of Homes Eligible For USDA Loans